Possibly one of America’s most iconic landmarks, the hike to the Hollywood sign in LA, California is an adventure you won’t forget in a hurry.

 This hike winds along a single track, providing slightly more adventure than the gravel roads offered by the easier hikes.
 Additionally, the steep elevation gain makes the hike more challenging.

 Adding to the excitement of the hike is the fact that it extends to the ‘Wisdom Tree’, a tree standing over Burbank Peak.
 As this hike is more difficult it is the least crowded option.

-One of the easier hikes to the Hollywood sign is the Hollyridge Trail.
+One of the most popular hikes to the Hollywood sign is the Hollyridge Trail.
 Taking roughly 2 hours, the trail covers about 3.5 miles with an elevation gain of about 750 feet.

-Views of the iconic sign come early, about one tenth of a mile in.
-You will be able to see the sign in its entirety and this is probably the best view of the sign that you will get on the hike.
+Views of the iconic sign come early, about one-tenth of a mile in.
+You will be able to see the sign in its entirety from here and this is probably the best view of the sign that you will get on the hike.

 If you are looking for a hike that is a little longer we recommend the Brush Canyon Trail.
 The trail is roughly 6.4 miles there and back, with an elevation change of 1050 feet.

 The trail winds through Griffith Park, summiting Mount Lee directly behind the iconic sign.

 The hike is moderately difficult and follows the wide fire roads, with the last little bit of the hike being paved.

 5. Pack The Right Gear